karthikgarimella37/Understat_Viz/README.md

    ```

 3. **Run Airflow**
-   Access the Airflow UI at `localhost:8080`, trigger the DAG to start scraping.
+   Access the Airflow UI at `localhost:8080`, trigger the DAG to start scraping and uploading data to postgres (if not already).

-4. **Launch Streamlit App**
+4. **Streamlit App**
-   Once data is loaded:
+   Once data is loaded, the streamlit app should be ready at `localhost:8501`.
+If not, run:
    ```bash
    streamlit run streamlit_app.py
    ```